Discover more about our holidays to Central Asia, a region once very much at the heart of the ancient Silk Road.

-Its nomadic people have left little mark on its beautiful and mountainous landscape and a horseback expedition will often feel like a trip back in time.
+Kyrgyzstan's nomadic people have left little mark on its beautiful and mountainous landscape, making a horseback expedition feel like a trip back in time.

 You ride through empty valleys, sleeping in traditional yurts (round-framed tented homes, covered in wool felt,), while nomads carry on a life seeming little changed for centuries.

 The country lies between Uzbekistan and China; Osh, Kyrgyzstan's oldest city, was an important commercial stop for traders on the Silk Road for thousands of years.

 The Kyrgyz people were originally from what is now Siberia.
 In the third century BC, they were among the warrior bands the Great Wall of China was built to keep out and gradually moved into the region of what is now Kyrgyzstan between the sixth and 13th century AD.

 Kyrgyzstan was absorbed into the Russian Empire in 1876 and large numbers of Russians settled in the northern part of the country, while many Kyrgyz nomads were forced out into China.

 In 1919, it became part of the Soviet Union and remained so until Independence in 1991.
 The end of the USSR has left a legacy of troubled regional politics and disputed borders.

 Kyrgyz history is told in the Epic of Manas, a song-poem that records oral history for around 1,000 years.

 The Kyrgyz nomads had no written language and some 60 versions survive, the longest some 500,000 words.
 Manas was a warrior who united the various tribes of the steppes under his leadership.

 Since Independence, the story has helped unite the 80 nationalities and ethnic groups of the new Kyrgyzstan.